 - New submission

-- o Full Board Review
+- Full Board Review

 - Expedited Review

 - Informed Consent review

 - Waiver of Consent

-- Exemption determinations
+- Human Subject and Exemption determinations

 - o General/Generic Recruitment (or Advertising) Material

 - Approved Study Reviews (associated with previously approved submissions)

-- Continuing Review
+- o Continuing Review / Annual Updates

 - o Amendments

-- o Close-Out
+- o Close-out

 One of the keys to success is clear communication and transparency.
 If at any time you need additional information or clarification, don't hesitate to contact us directly at 317.899.9341 or info@pearlirb.com.
 Regular business hours for Pearl IRB are 8:00am - 5:00pm EST Monday through Friday (excluding holidays).
-However, we know this business may necessitate the exchange of information at any time, day or night.
-If you require consultation with Pearl IRB during off-hours, call the IRB Coordinator at 317.899.9341.